seeu-inspace/easyg/README.md

 Registry
 - `reg query HKLM /f password /t REG_SZ /s`
 - `reg query HKCU /f password /t REG_SZ /s`

+Years ago you could find clear-text password in the GPP, so give it a shot.
+If it’s a new enviorments it won’t probably work tho.

 #### Windows Credentials